andreibratila/tailwind-utopia/README.md

 ## Credits

-This project was created by [Andrei Florian Brătila](https://github.com/andreibratila)(https://andreiflorianbratila.dev) and maintained by the open-source community.
+This project was created by [Andrei Florian Brătila](https://github.com/andreibratila),[myWebsite](https://andreibratila.com).
-Inspired by [Utopia](https://utopia.fyi/), a methodology for fluid responsive design.
+Inspired by [Utopia](https://utopia.fyi/), a methodology for fluid responsive design and @domchristie/tailwind-utopia plugin, [domchristie/tailwind-utopia](https://github.com/domchristie/tailwind-utopia).

 Special thanks to all contributors who helped improve this plugin.
 If you’d like to contribute, check out our [CONTRIBUTING.md](CONTRIBUTING.md).